 1. Great Dane

-First on our list of Best Dog Breeds for Single Women Living Alone is the Great Dane.
+First on our list is the Great Dane.
 The Great Dane is an excellent choice if you want a pup as a watchdog and protector.
 His imposing figure is enough of a deterrent.
 He is a sweet pup with a keen sense of loyalty.
 You can feel safe when you invite one into your home.
 However, he is an energetic pooch that needs daily exercise to stay healthy.
 On the other hand, grooming is low maintenance, but he does shed.

 2. Doberman Pinscher